 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) of your closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of taking your application.

-This estimate depends on the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if everything looks all right.
+This estimate is formed from the loan amount.
+RESPA requirements order that it has to include all closing costs and fall within a close range of accuracy, and I'll go over the estimate and let you know if it all looks all right.

-Then we'll close on your home.
-This will most likely take place at a title company or escrow office and will most likely be a smooth and comfortable affair.
+Then it's time to close on your house.
+This will probably happen at a title company or escrow office and should be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you have any questions, make sure you contact me at or e-mail me at .
+And if you need anything, just contact me at or e-mail me at .